ontimize/docs/docs/prerequisites.md

 > **NOTE**: On the Mac, the command-line is available via the Terminal >application.
 On the PC, it’s available as Command Prompt.

-The result should look similar to
+The result should look similar to:

 ```console
 C:\>java -version